Hungarian Chicken Paprikash with Buttered Egg Noodles

 - Remove the chicken from the skillet, setting it on a plate.

 - Turn the heat down to medium, and add 2 more tablespoons of butter and the diced onion.
-Sprinkle the onions with about ½ tsp of salt and cook, stirring often, until softened and translucent.
+Sprinkle the onions with about ½ teaspoon of salt and cook, stirring often, until softened and translucent.
 Add the minced garlic, tomato paste, paprika, cayenne, and sugar to the skillet.
 Cook, stirring constantly, for 2 minutes longer.

 - Stir in tomatoes and 1 cup of water and turn the heat to high.
 Add the chicken back into the skillet when the liquid begins to boil.
 Cover the skillet and reduce the heat to maintain a gentle simmer.
 Let the chicken simmer in the sauce for about 25 minutes, until cooked through. (*See note)